igorasilveira/blog-examples/auth0-app/README.md

 ## Getting Started

+First, copy the `.env.dist` file and rename it to `.env.local`.
+Copy your own project credentials on each line.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev